xuxueli/xxl-job/doc/XXL-JOB-English-Documentation.md

 - 8、schedule center automatically registered and found, failover: schedule center periodically registered automatically, task callback can recognize all online schedule center addresses, task callback support failover so that it can avoid single point of risk.

 #### 6.10 version V1.5.1 New features [2016-11-13]
-- 1、Reconstruct the underlying code and optimize logic, clean POM and Clean Code；
+- 1、Reconstruct the underlying code and optimize logic, clean POM and Clean Code;
-- 2、Servlet/JSP Spec selected 3.0/2.2
+- 2、Servlet/JSP Spec selected 3.0/2.2;
-- 3、Spring updated to 3.2.17.RELEASE version；
+- 3、Spring updated to 3.2.17.RELEASE version;
-- 4、Jetty updated to version 8.2.0.v20160908；
+- 4、Jetty updated to version 8.2.0.v20160908;
-- 5、has push V1.5.0 and V1.5.1 to maven central warehouse；
+- 5、has push V1.5.0 and V1.5.1 to maven central warehouse;

 #### 6.10 version V1.5.2 New features [2017-02-28]
-- 1、optimize IP tools class which used to gets IP address，IP static cache；
+- 1、optimize IP tools class which used to gets IP address，IP static cache;
-- 2、both executor and schedule center support customize registered IP address；Solve problem when machine has multiple network card and get the wrong card；
+- 2、both executor and schedule center support customize registered IP address;Solve problem when machine has multiple network card and get the wrong card;
-- 3、solve the problem that it will generate multiple log files when executed across days；
+- 3、solve the problem that it will generate multiple log files when executed across days;
-- 4、the non-sensitive log level is adjusted to debug；
+- 4、the non-sensitive log level is adjusted to debug;
-- 5、Upgrade the database connection pool to c3p0；
+- 5、Upgrade the database connection pool to c3p0;
-- 6、optimize log4j property of executor，remove invalid attribute；
+- 6、optimize log4j property of executor，remove invalid attribute;
-- 7、reconstruct underlying code and optimize logic and Clean Code；
+- 7、reconstruct underlying code and optimize logic and Clean Code;
 - 8、optimize Dependency Injection Logic of GLUE, support injected as alias;

 #### 6.11 version V1.6.0 New features [2017-03-13]
-- 1、upgrade communication scheme，the HEX communication model is adjusted to the B-RPC model based on HTTP；
+- 1、upgrade communication scheme，the HEX communication model is adjusted to the B-RPC model based on HTTP;
-- 2、executor supports set execution address list manually，provide switch to use automatically registered address or manually set address；
+- 2、executor supports set execution address list manually，provide switch to use automatically registered address or manually set address;
-- 3、executor route rules：第一个、最后一个、轮询、随机、一致性HASH、最不经常使用、最近最久未使用、故障转移；
+- 3、executor route rules:第一个、最后一个、轮询、随机、一致性HASH、最不经常使用、最近最久未使用、故障转移;
-- 4、unified thread model and thread destruction scheme (by the way of listener or stop() method，Destroy the thread when container is destroyed；Daemon is sometimes not ideal);
+- 4、unified thread model and thread destruction scheme (by the way of listener or stop() method，Destroy the thread when container is destroyed;Daemon is sometimes not ideal);
-- 5、unified system configuration data，Unified managed by configuration files；
+- 5、unified system configuration data，Unified managed by configuration files;
-- 6、CleanCode，Clean up invalid historical parameters；
+- 6、CleanCode，Clean up invalid historical parameters;
 - 7、extend data structure and adjust related table structure;
-- 8、new created task defaults to a non-running state；
+- 8、new created task defaults to a non-running state;
-- 9、optimize update logic of GLUE mode task instance , The original update is based on the timeout value and now is updated according to the version number，version number plus one while source changed；
+- 9、optimize update logic of GLUE mode task instance , The original update is based on the timeout value and now is updated according to the version number，version number plus one while source changed;

 #### 6.12 version V1.6.1 New features [2017-03-25]
-- 1、Rolling log；
+- 1、Rolling log;
-- 2、reconstruct WebIDE interactive；
+- 2、reconstruct WebIDE interactive;
-- 3、enhanced communication check，filter unnormal requests effectively；
+- 3、enhanced communication check，filter unnormal requests effectively;
-- 4、enhanced permission check，Using dynamic login TOKEN（recommend instead of internal SSO）；
+- 4、enhanced permission check，Using dynamic login TOKEN（recommend instead of internal SSO）;
-- 5、optimize database configuration，solve garbled problem；
+- 5、optimize database configuration，solve garbled problem;

 #### 6.13 version V1.6.2 New features [2017-04-25]
-- 1、execution report：support view run time data in real time, such as task number, total schedule number, executor number etc., include schedule report , such as scheduled distribution graph on date, scheduled success distribution graph etc.
+- 1、execution report:support view run time data in real time, such as task number, total schedule number, executor number etc., include schedule report , such as scheduled distribution graph on date, scheduled success distribution graph etc;
-- 2、JobHandler support set return value for tasks, it is easy to control task execute result in task logic.
+- 2、JobHandler support set return value for tasks, it is easy to control task execute result in task logic;
-- 3、the problem could not view exception info when resource path include space or chinese word casused resource file could not be loaded.
+- 3、the problem could not view exception info when resource path include space or chinese word casused resource file could not be loaded;
-- 4、optimize route policy：fix problems that Loop and LFU routing policy counters are no limit and first route is focused on the first machine；
+- 4、optimize route policy:fix problems that Loop and LFU routing policy counters are no limit and first route is focused on the first machine;

 #### 6.14 version V1.7.0 New features [2017-05-02]
-- 1、script task：support develop and run script task by GLUE, include script type such as Shell、Python and Groovy;
+- 1、script task:support develop and run script task by GLUE, include script type such as Shell、Python and Groovy;
-- 2、add spring-boot type executor example project；
+- 2、add spring-boot type executor example project;
-- 3、upgrade jetty to version 9.2；
+- 3、upgrade jetty to version 9.2;
-- 4、task execute log remove log4j dependency, instead of self-realization，Thus eliminate the dependency on the log component；
+- 4、task execute log remove log4j dependency, instead of self-realization，Thus eliminate the dependency on the log component;
-- 5、executor remove GlueLoader dependency，instead of push mode，thus GLUE source code load no longer rely on JDBC；
+- 5、executor remove GlueLoader dependency，instead of push mode，thus GLUE source code load no longer rely on JDBC;
-- 6、get the project name when login and redirect, solve 404 problem when it is not deployed by the directory；
+- 6、get the project name when login and redirect, solve 404 problem when it is not deployed by the directory;

 #### 6.15 version V1.7.1 New features [2017-05-08]
-- 1、unified write and read code of execute log as UTF-8，solve log garbled problem under windows environment；
+- 1、unified write and read code of execute log as UTF-8，solve log garbled problem under windows environment;
-- 2、communication timeout period is limited to 10s，To avoid schedule thread is occupied under abnormal situation.
+- 2、communication timeout period is limited to 10s，To avoid schedule thread is occupied under abnormal situation;
-- 3、adjust executor , server stat, destroy and register logic.
+- 3、adjust executor , server stat, destroy and register logic;
-- 4、optimize Jetty Server shutdown logic, repair port occupation caused by executor could not be closed normally and frequent printe c3p0 log probleam.
+- 4、optimize Jetty Server shutdown logic, repair port occupation caused by executor could not be closed normally and frequent printe c3p0 log probleam;
-- 5、start child thread in JobHandler，support child thread print execute log and view by Rolling.
+- 5、start child thread in JobHandler，support child thread print execute log and view by Rolling;
-- 6、task log cleanup；
+- 6、task log cleanup;
-- 7、pop-up component is replaced by layer；
+- 7、pop-up component is replaced by layer;
-- 8、upgrade quartz to version 2.3.0；
+- 8、upgrade quartz to version 2.3.0;

 #### 6.16 version V1.7.2 New features [2017-05-17]
-- 1、block handle policy：the policy when schedule is too frequently and the executor it too late to handle, include multiple strategies：single machine serially execute（default）、discard subsequent schedule、override before schedule；
+- 1、block handle policy:the policy when schedule is too frequently and the executor it too late to handle, include multiple strategies:single machine serially execute（default）、discard subsequent schedule、override before schedule;
-- 2、fail handle policy；handle policy when scheduled fail, include ：failure alarm（default）、failed to retry；
+- 2、fail handle policy:handle policy when scheduled fail, include :failure alarm（default）、failed to retry;
-- 3、The communication timeout is adjusted to 180s；
+- 3、The communication timeout is adjusted to 180s;
-- 4、executor and database are completely decoupled，But the executor needs to configure schedule center cluster address。schedule center provides APIs for executor callbacks and heartbeat registration services，cancel jetty inner schedule center, heartbeat cycle is adjusted to 30s，heartbeat failure is triple heartbeat；
+- 4、executor and database are completely decoupled，But the executor needs to configure schedule center cluster address。schedule center provides APIs for executor callbacks and heartbeat registration services，cancel jetty inner schedule center, heartbeat cycle is adjusted to 30s，heartbeat failure is triple heartbeat;
-- 5、fix executor parameters lost bug when edit；
+- 5、fix executor parameters lost bug when edit;
-- 6、add task test Demo to make task logic test easier；
+- 6、add task test Demo to make task logic test easier;

 #### 6.17 version V1.8.0 New features [2017-07-17]
-- 1、optimize update logic of task Cron，instead of rescheduleJob，at the same time preventing set cron repeatedly；
+- 1、optimize update logic of task Cron，instead of rescheduleJob，at the same time preventing set cron repeatedly;
-- 2、optimize API callback service failed status code，facilitate troubleshooting；
+- 2、optimize API callback service failed status code，facilitate troubleshooting;
-- 3、XxlJobLogger support multi-parameter；
+- 3、XxlJobLogger support multi-parameter;
-- 4、route policy add "忙碌转移" mode：Perform idle detection in sequence，The first idle test successfully machine is selected as the target executor and trigger schedule.
+- 4、route policy add "忙碌转移" mode:Perform idle detection in sequence，The first idle test successfully machine is selected as the target executor and trigger schedule;
-- 5、reconstruct route policy code；
+- 5、reconstruct route policy code;
-- 6、fix executor repeat registration problem；
+- 6、fix executor repeat registration problem;
-- 7、Task thread will be destroyed after 30 times idle turn, reduce the inefficient thread consumption of low frequency tasks.
+- 7、Task thread will be destroyed after 30 times idle turn, reduce the inefficient thread consumption of low frequency tasks;
 - 8、Executor task execution result batch callback so that reduce callback frequency to improve actuator performance;
-- 9、cancle XML configuration of springboot executor project，instead of class configuration.
+- 9、cancle XML configuration of springboot executor project，instead of class configuration;
-- 10、supports filter execute log based on running status；
+- 10、supports filter execute log based on running status;
-- 11、optimize scheduling Center Task Registration Detection Logic.
+- 11、optimize scheduling Center Task Registration Detection Logic;

 #### 6.18 version V1.8.1 New features [2017-07-30]
-- 1、slice broadcast task：When slice broadcast is selected as route policy in executor cluster, one task schedule will broadcast all executor node in cluster to trigger task execute in every executor, pass slice parameter at the same time, so we can develop slice task by slice parameters.
+- 1、slice broadcast task:When slice broadcast is selected as route policy in executor cluster, one task schedule will broadcast all executor node in cluster to trigger task execute in every executor, pass slice parameter at the same time, so we can develop slice task by slice parameters;
-- 2、dynamic slice： break the task by the dimensions of executor, support dynamic extend executor cluster so that it can add slice number dynamically to do business process, In case of large amount of data process can significantly improve task processing capacity and speed.
+- 2、dynamic slice: break the task by the dimensions of executor, support dynamic extend executor cluster so that it can add slice number dynamically to do business process, In case of large amount of data process can significantly improve task processing capacity and speed;
-- 3、executor JobHandler disables name conflicts；
+- 3、executor JobHandler disables name conflicts;
-- 4、executor cluster address list for natural sorting；
+- 4、executor cluster address list for natural sorting;
-- 5、add test cases and optimize DAO layer code for Scheduling center；
+- 5、add test cases and optimize DAO layer code for Scheduling center;
-- 6、schedule Center API service change to self-study RPC framework to u nify communication model.
+- 6、schedule Center API service change to self-study RPC framework to u nify communication model;
-- 7、add schedule center API service test Demo, convenient in dispatch center API extension and testing；
+- 7、add schedule center API service test Demo, convenient in dispatch center API extension and testing;
-- 8、Task list page interaction optimization，The task list is automatically refreshed when the executor group is replaced，create new job defaults to locate current executor position；
+- 8、Task list page interaction optimization，The task list is automatically refreshed when the executor group is replaced，create new job defaults to locate current executor position;
-- 9、access Token：To improve system security，it is used for safety check between schedule center and executor, communication allowed just when Both Access Token matched.
+- 9、access Token:To improve system security，it is used for safety check between schedule center and executor, communication allowed just when Both Access Token matched;
-- 10、upgrade springboot version to 1.5.6.RELEASE of executor；
+- 10、upgrade springboot version to 1.5.6.RELEASE of executor;
-- 11、unify maven version dependency management；
+- 11、unify maven version dependency management;

 #### 6.19 version V1.8.2 New features[Coding]
-- 1、support configuring the HTTPS for executor callback URL;
+- 1,support configuring the HTTPS for executor callback URL;
-- 2、Standardize project directory for extend multi executors.
+- 2,Standardize project directory for extend multi executors;
-- 3、add JFinal type executor sample project；
+- 3,add JFinal type executor sample project;

 #### TODO LIST
-- 1、Task privilege management：control privilege on executor, check privilege on core operations；
+- 1,Task privilege management:control privilege on executor, check privilege on core operations;
-- 2、Task slice routing：using consistent Hash algorithm to calculate slice order as stable as possible, even if there is fluctuation in the registration machine will not cause large fluctuations in the order of slice.
-Currently using IP natural sorting can meet the demand，to be determined；
+- 2,Task slice routing:using consistent Hash algorithm to calculate slice order as stable as possible, even if there is fluctuation in the registration machine will not cause large fluctuations in the order of slice.
+Currently using IP natural sorting can meet the demand，to be determined;
-- 3、Failure retry optimization：The current failure to retry logic is execute the request logic once again after the scheduled request fails。The optimization point is retry for both scheduling and execution failures, retry a full schedule when retrying，This may lead schedule failure to an infinite loop，to be determined。
+- 3,Failure retry optimization:The current failure to retry logic is execute the request logic once again after the scheduled request fails。The optimization point is retry for both scheduling and execution failures, retry a full schedule when retrying，This may lead schedule failure to an infinite loop，to be determined;
-- 4、write file when callback failed，read the log when viewing the log，callback confirm after rebooting；
+- 4,write file when callback failed，read the log when viewing the log，callback confirm after rebooting;
-- 5、Task dependency，flow chart，child task + aggregation task，log of each node；
+- 5,Task dependency，flow chart，child task + aggregation task，log of each node;
-- 6、Scheduled task priority；
+- 6,Scheduled task priority;
-- 7、Remove quartz dependencies and rewrite scheduld module：insert the next execution record into delayqueue when add or resume task, schedule center cluster compete distributed lock，successful nodes bulk load expired delayqueue data and batch execution.
+- 7,Remove quartz dependencies and rewrite scheduld module:insert the next execution record into delayqueue when add or resume task, schedule center cluster compete distributed lock，successful nodes bulk load expired delayqueue data and batch execution;
-- 8、springboot and docker image，and push docker image to the central warehouse，further realize product out of the box;
+- 8,springboot and docker image，and push docker image to the central warehouse，further realize product out of the box;
-- 9、globalization：schedule center interface and Official documents，add English version.
+- 9,globalization:schedule center interface and Official documents，add English version;
-- 10、executor removal：notify schedule center and remove the corresponding execute node when executor is destroyed, improve the timeliness of executor state recognized.
+- 10,executor removal:notify schedule center and remove the corresponding execute node when executor is destroyed, improve the timeliness of executor state recognized;

 ## 7. Other

 #### 7.1 report problem
-XXL-JOB project is on Github，If you have any questions, you can ask questions at [ISSUES](https://github.com/xuxueli/xxl-job/issues/) You can also join the above technical exchange group；
+XXL-JOB project is on Github，If you have any questions, you can ask questions at [ISSUES](https://github.com/xuxueli/xxl-job/issues/) You can also join the above technical exchange group;

 #### 7.2 used records（record just for spread，Product is open source and free of charge）
 Record for spread product and product is free and open source.